gnsalok/go-codes/README.md

 ## Contributing

-Contributions to **go-mastermind** are encouraged!
+Contributions to **go-codes** are encouraged!
 Whether it's adding new exercises, improving existing solutions, or enhancing the documentation, every contribution is valuable.
 Please read our [Contribution Guidelines](CONTRIBUTING.md) for more details on how to get involved.

-## Maintainer
+## Lead Maintainer
 **Alok Tripathi** - *Github* - [Alok Tripathi](https://github.com/gnsalok)

 ---

-Explore, learn, and have fun with Go Matermind!
+Explore, learn, and have fun with **go-codes**!
 We hope you find this repository useful on your journey to mastering Go programming.
 Happy coding! 🚀💻